Tidyverse

 Shiver my timbers tibbles

 Although R normally works with data frames, the tidyverse works with tibbles.
-Tibbles are an enhanced type of data frame that try to do accomplish two things:
+Tibbles are an enhanced type of data frame that try to accomplish two things:

 • They try to do less